-Teaching English as a freelancer comes with plenty of perks, such as the freedom to choose your own schedule and set your rates, but it also requires you to run your business effectively and stay on top of your income stream.
+Teaching English online as a freelancer comes with plenty of perks, such as the freedom to choose your own schedule and set your rates, but it also requires you to run your business effectively and stay on top of your income stream.
 So, how can you succeed monetarily in your tutoring venture?
 Here’s how you can manage cash flow as a freelance English teacher and avoid making some common financial mistakes.

 What is cash flow?